 Ways to transform emotions include everything from understanding and regulating emotions; the unique part is to do something to meet unmet needs.
 For example, if you feel angry because your colleagues don’t respect you, be assertive and tell them you should be respected.
 If you feel anxious about an upcoming job task, put more effort into it (although not overkilling it) and solve the problem.
 If you feel sad about breaking up with someone you love, grieving with all methods you can, don’t run away from sadness.

 Why Are Some People Always Calm?

 You may notice that some people are always calm with everything; you wish you could be like that too.
 Let’s first exclude the situation that some people are just not showing their emotional side of themselves to others.
 If a person, as observed by others, is calm with everything.
-There are two possibilities: first, that person is enlightened; second, that person is repressing negative emotions.
-The first type of people is beyond the scope of this article.
-The second way of handling negative emotions is not uncommon; repression of negative emotions can definitely work for many people.
+Most of the time is because that person is repressing negative emotions.
+This way of handling negative emotions is not uncommon; repression of negative emotions can definitely work for many people.
 There are two severe problems with repression: one is that it usually works on a short-term basis, and the other is that it often comes at the price of not having positive emotions too.
 Negative emotions won’t indeed disappear without any cost simply because people ignore them.